 - Optional: candy crabs made from red taffy (or red candy clay) and candy eyes

-- Make your Pillsbury Chocolate Fudge Brownie in a 9×13 pan.
+- Make your Pillsbury Chocolate Fudge Brownie in a 9x13 pan.

-- Spread Pillsbury Jif Peanut Butter Frosting over about 1/2 of the cake and sprinkle cookie crumbs over top.
+- To make the beach:, spread Pillsbury Jif Peanut Butter Frosting over about ½ of the cake and sprinkle cookie crumbs over top.

 - You'll get the finest crumbs if you pulse the cookies in a food processor.

-- Spread Pillsbury Funfetti Aqua Blue Frosting over the remainder of the brownie.
+- To make the ocean, spread Pillsbury Funfetti Aqua Blue Frosting over the remainder of the brownie.

 - Spread some Pillsbury Creamy Supreme Vanilla Frosting in a few spots over the blue.